Transforming a 100-Year-Old Brownstone Into a Modern Kitchen

 A Classic Brownstone Presents Interesting Challenges for Designer AJ

 In a wood frame house, a remodeler has almost no boundaries.
 Moving windows and doors and redirecting plumbing and wiring through new or existing walls is doable.
-Not so a classic brownstone.
-Brownstone is built to last exactly as originally constructed.
-Therefore, creating a modern kitchen for a 100-year-old Hoboken, New Jersey, townhouse presented some distinct challenges.
+Not so in this classic Hoboken, New Jersey brownstone.
+Therefore, creating a modern kitchen for a 100-year-old townhouse presented some distinct challenges.
 Designer AJ Johnson and architect Rob Hegedus were up to the job.

 Matching the Molding

 In the adjacent dining room, ornate crown molding decorated the ceiling perimeter.
 Therefore, matching the trim required custom millwork or crafted in plaster.
 The remodel budget was tight, so, those options were not on the table.
 AJ was pleased that CliqStudios offered a style of crown molding, seen throughout the kitchen, that coordinated well with the original trim.

 Working Around the Window

 The biggest challenge was the window wall.
 It presented two problems.
 In order to create an effective working kitchen, the wall would have to be lined with base cabinets and countertop.
 The outside profile of the building could not be changed, including the low, deep windows (just 24 inches from the floor with 10-inch sills).
 And, the builder needed to run a chase along that wall to carry plumbing to the sink and dishwasher.

 After scratching her head, AJ came up with a plan.
 The cabinets would bump forward, allowing room for the chase.
 The counter would run in a line with the wall, leaving a cavity between counter and window glass.